Former ‘Southern Charm’ Star Thomas Ravenel Pleads Guilty, Gets No Jail Time

 “My client enjoys a certain degree of fame and unfortunately has become — unfairly — a target for an individual who has, in my opinion, dubious motivations.”

-Ravenel has had prior convictions on the charge of drunken driving and federal cocaine possession and distribution, which sent him to prison for ten months in 2007.
+Ravenel has had prior convictions on charges of drunken driving and federal cocaine possession and distribution, which sent him to prison for 10 months in 2007.
 As a result of this conviction, Ravenel was forced to resign as state treasurer, and went to rehab for cocaine addiction.